imodpasteur/ANNA-PALM/README.md

 python run.py --workdir=./test_workdir_exp1 --load_dir=./training_simulated_exp1 --phase=test
 ```

-# Start new training from a previously trained model
+## Start a training from a previously trained model
 use `load_dir` to specify the directory where your trained model is stored, and add `continue_train`.

 ```bash